Episode 334 - Further Epicurean Analysis of the Problems With Stoic "Kataleptic Impressions"

 Cassius:

-How do you ever validate anything as true or false to begin to manipulate it through conceptual reasoning and we know that Plato was suggesting that, well, the way we know things is that we were existing in another dimension before we were born and knowledge is the process of remembering things from our past lives.
-Well, that’s not going to fly with Epicurus.
-Therefore, we come up with a system which I think is described under the general category of prolapses in which our minds are endowed with the faculty of organizing things automatically, which are what is referred to as prolapses or preconceptions, which gives us something to work with when we start talking about conceptual reasoning.
-So I think that we’re going to have to keep both categories in mind and it is important to keep them separate.
-I think they are two separate things.
-Gosh, we are going to run out of time for today, and let me close by saying that one thing I want to address next week also is going to be this when we address, as we have in many times in the past, the issue of the paradox of motion, the idea that somebody’s going to say that it is impossible to walk across a room that motion is impossible is the general category of the assertion.
+How do you ever validate anything as true or false, to begin to manipulate it through conceptual reasoning?
+And we know that Plato was suggesting that the way we know things is that we were existing in another dimension before we were born and knowledge is the process of remembering things from our past lives — well, that’s not going to fly with Epicurus.
+Therefore we come up with a system which I think is described under the general category of prolepseis, in which our minds are endowed with the faculty of organizing things automatically — which are what is referred to as prolepseis or preconceptions — which gives us something to work with when we start talking about conceptual reasoning.
+So I think we’re going to have to keep both categories in mind, and it is important to keep them separate — I think they are two separate things.
+Gosh, we are going to run out of time for today.
+And let me close by saying that one thing I want to address next week also is going to be this: when we address, as we have many times in the past, the issue of the paradox of motion — the idea that it is impossible to walk across a room, that motion is impossible is the general category of the assertion.

 I think in the past I have tended to say that the way you prove that motion is possible is to simply point to somebody who is walking across the room.
-Given our recent discussions here today, even about all sensations being true, I don’t think that’s a sufficient way of looking at it because I think what you have to do is go further from any single sensation, even those sensations in which you are observing something at different locations.
-You’ve got to have a theory of understanding in which you articulate how these observations add up to an opinion that is true, always keeping in mind that opinions can be true or false, but the sensations are never true or false opinions.
-The sensations are never content.
-They’re just perceptual data, all of which you have to treat to be true, including the moment that you look at something and it stays in a single position.
+Given our recent discussions here today, even about all sensations being true, I don’t think that’s a sufficient way of looking at it — because I think what you have to do is go further.
+From any single sensation, even those sensations in which you are observing something at different locations, you’ve got to have a theory of understanding in which you articulate how these observations add up to an opinion that is true, always keeping in mind that opinions can be true or false, but the sensations are never true or false in that sense — the sensations are just perceptual data, all of which you have to treat as true, including the moment that you look at something and it stays in a single position.
 That observation is just as reliable as the observation in which an object appears to be changing positions.
-You have to have a articulate method of explaining how the mind takes these individual sensations and converts them into opinions that we think are true or false, and it peus has a theory of that which is very distinct from the idea that certain impressions are themselves true.
+You have to have an articulate method of explaining how the mind takes these individual sensations and converts them into opinions that we think are true or false.
+And Epicurus has a theory of that which is very distinct from the idea that certain impressions are themselves true.
 But let me let you have the last word, Joshua, and then I’ll close this out.

 Joshua: